Martin S. Wallach Distinguished Term Professor | Clinical Psychology Program Director

 (919) 843-5020 | (704) 250-5010

 Dr. Cheatham studies individual differences in cognitive development as they relate to nutrition and nutrigenomics, utilizing both electrophysiological (ERP) and behavioral methodology.
 Her research spans preconception to senescence.
 Visit her online: Cheatham Nutrition and Cognition Laboratory.

 335A Davie Hall

 Dr. Cohen studies how functional brain networks interact and reconfigure when confronted with changing cognitive demands, when experiencing transformations across development, and when facing disruptions in healthy functioning due to disease.
 Visit her online: Cohen Lab.

 Dr. Cooper studies the cultural and contextual factors that contribute to positive youth development, with a specific focus on African American adolescents and families.
+Her work spans multiple areas, including 1) family processes; 2) ethnic-racial socialization practices; 3) father engagement and involvement; 4) gender-related processes and 5) youth community involvement.
 Visit her online: Strength, Assets, and Resilience (StAR) Research Lab.